 Orphaned and Injured Animals

-It is likely that in your life you will find an injured or sick bird.
+It is likely that in your life you will find an injured, orphaned, or sick bird out of its nest.
 It is an emotional experience that often leaves you wondering, “What can I do to help?”

 When birds get injured in the wild, many times they are simply unable to function and survive in their natural environments.
 It is a sad truth that many birds die every day from cats, window collisions, getting hit by cars, and other human-based causes.
+Sometimes, the best thing to do is allow nature to take its course.
+Severely injured birds may not be able to live a natural and productive life.
 While you may not be able to help that individual bird live on in a fully bodied manner, there are many ways to try to help prevent injuries from happening to others birds.

 1) Keep your cats indoors.
 It is estimated that the median number of birds killed by cats annually is 2.4 billion.
 That number may represent more deaths than those caused by all other human-related bird deaths combined!
 If you have a cat, please keep it indoors – you can save many birds that way!

 2) Safeguard your windows for birds.
 Millions (possibly billions) of birds are killed each year in window collisions.
 By safeguarding your windows, you can save many birds!
-Check out http://www.allaboutbirds.org/Page.aspx?pid=1184 for ways to help prevent bird window collisions.
+Check out Keeping Birds Safe Around Windows for ways to help prevent bird window collisions.

 3)Support your local nature centers and save native habitat.
 This is more of an indirect approach.
 By saving natural habitat in which birds are adapted to live, you can greatly increase the survival of the species.
-Donate time or money to your local nature conservation groups, plant native trees and shrubs in your yards.
+Donate time or money to your local Wildlife Rehabilitator, nature conservation groups, and wildlife refuges.
+Plant native trees and shrubs in your yard.
 Raise awareness in your neighborhood, school, or workplace about birds and other wildlife.
 When you care about something, you want to protect it.